- What is Zyrtec?

 - Excessive itching

-If left untreated, these can lead to more severe issues in your dog's overall health, like hair loss and skin infections.
+If left untreated, these can lead to more severe problems in your dog's overall health, like hair loss and skin infections.
 A severe allergic reaction could even cause your dog to break out with hives or go into anaphylactic shock, which could be life-threatening.

 Your dog could also develop something known as "atopy," which is a hypersensitivity to certain allergens.
 While not as serious as anaphylactic shock, it can still create serious health problems for your pet.
 Fortunately, Zyrtec is very effective at combating signs of atopy.